 We won’t dwell too long on the fact LG has lost considerable ground to its fellow Korean company Samsung in the great smartphone race.
 Even if Sammy sells more units, LG still makes some very good phones.

 After the failed modular G5, the G6 was a sparkling return to form and was one of the first phones on the market with an 18:9 tall display, a trend now in full force in the industry.
-It's latest phones include the V50 and G8X, both of which offer an option dual screen attachment as a budget-friendly alternative to the expensive foldables offered by Samsung and others.
+It's latest phones include the V50 and G8X, both of which offer an optional dual-screen attachment as a budget-friendly alternative to the expensive foldables offered by Samsung and others.

 LG can often be given short shrift in comparison to other Android manufacturers these days but it’s quite unfair – although it can sometimes be hard to track down stockists as the company’s influence dwindles.
 But if you go for one of these phones we don’t think you’ll be disappointed.